The shrine for the Creator

 ■HOURS: 10:00 AM – 5:00 PM (4:00 PM last admission)

-*Closed every Wednesday except during public holidays.
+*Closed every Tuesday and Wednesday except during public holidays.
 Closed during the winter (December to February).

 ADDRESS: 175 Nakayama-machi, Takayama City, Gifu Prefecture, Japan.